lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The RSA Optimal Asymmetric Encryption Padding (OAEP), as defined in section 7.1 of [RFC8017] is a public key encryption algorithm used to transport key material from a sender to a receiver.
 A "key transport" type algorithm has the following API:

-   * `Encrypt(pk, ss) -> ct`: Take an existing shared secret `ss` and encrypt it for `pk`.
+   * `Encrypt(pk, ss) -> ct`: Take an existing shared secret key `ss` and encrypt it for `pk`.

    * `Decrypt(sk, ct) -> ss`: Decrypt the ciphertext `ct` to recover `ss`.

 Note the difference between the API of `RSA.Encrypt(pk, ss) -> ct` and `KEM.Encap(pk) -> (ss, ct)` presented above.
 For this reason, RSA-OAEP cannot be directly combined with ML-KEM.
-Fortunately, a key transport mechanism such as RSA-OAEP can be easily promoted into a KEM by having the sender generate a random 256 bit shared secret and encrypt it.
+Fortunately, a key transport mechanism such as RSA-OAEP can be easily promoted into a KEM by having the sender generate a random 256 bit shared secret key and encrypt it.

 ~~~
 RSAOAEPKEM.Encap(pkR):